austin-rt/useCallback/README.md

 # Referential Equality

 Referential Equality is a foundational concept in both JavaScript and Computer Science as a whole.
-So let's start with a demonstration of referential equality in action.
+So let's start with a demonstration of it in action.

 You can simply read along or run `referrentialEquality.js` to observe the output.